Mariam-Badeji/Global-Skincare-and-Beauty-E-Commerce-Dashboard/README.md

 Insights and recommendations are provided on the following key areas:
 - **Profit Analysis:** Identify which product, region, and market brought in the most profit for the company.
-- **Sales Trend Analysis:** Evaluation of historical sales pattern, both globally and by region focusing on revenue, order volume and customer with the most orders
+- **Sales Trend:** Evaluation of historical sales pattern, both globally and by region focusing on revenue, order volume and customer with the most orders
+- **Customer Trends:**
 - **Regional comparison:** An evaluation of sales, orders and profit by region

 ## Executive Summary